wanelo/kris-kross/README.md

 It does this with what is called a preflight check.

 Preflight checks hit the cross origin domain with an HTTP call using the OPTIONS verb.
 Wait, never heard of OPTIONS?
-Test it out with another bit of curl (assuming a direct pass through of OPTIONS to the main domain).
+Test it out with another bit of curl:

 ```bash
 > curl -X OPTIONS http://saves.make-my-video.com -I